Zizaco/entrust/README.md

     $ php artisan migrate

-After the migration, two new tables will be present: `roles` which contain the existent roles and it's permissions and `assigned_roles` which will represent the [Many-to-Many](http://four.laravel.com/docs/eloquent#many-to-many) relation between `User` and `Role`.
+After the migration, two new tables will be present: `roles` which contain the existent roles and it's permissions and `role_user` which will represent the [Many-to-Many](http://laravel.com/docs/4.2/eloquent#many-to-many) relation between `User` and `Role`.

 ### Models